Arc'teryx Norvan SL Hoody Review

 Our Analysis and Test Results

-What the Norvan SL doesn't have in added ventilation panels, it makes up for with a highly breathable single layer fabric.
-Through the process of testing running jackets, our testers have spent many hours inside clammy running shells.
-Many just aren't breathable enough to shed perspiration and heat quickly enough to maintain a decent level of comfort inside.
-Despite the omission of underarm vents, we rarely experienced the miserable clammy/sticky feeling you get with less breathable fabrics.
-Only when pinning our heart rate on intervals did we feel trapped inside a clammy grave, which is why we typically have minimal layers on for intervals even when it's pretty cold.
+While the Norvan SL doesn't have built-in breathable mesh panels or zippered vents, it breathes surprisingly well for its single-layer waterproof fabric.
+Through the years-long process of testing dozens of running jackets, our testers have spent countless hours inside hot, clammy running shells.
+Many designs just aren't breathable enough to shed perspiration and dissipate heat quickly enough to maintain a decent level of comfort inside.
+Despite the Norvan lacking mesh panels or underarm vents, we rarely experienced the miserable clammy/sticky feeling you get with fabrics with truly poor breathability.

-The bulk of running jackets we tested all have synthetic layers with some type of DWR treatment applied to give a boost in weather resistance.
-Our experience with these jackets has shown the DWR works for very light precipitation or for keeping dew from rubbing off and soaking into layers on chilly mornings.
-The Norvan SL, on the other hand, is made from GORE-TEX Active waterproof/breathable laminate that far exceeds the performance of the typical DWR-treated jacket.
-While we wouldn't say it's totally waterproof, it IS on another level.
+The bulk of the running jackets that we tested all have synthetic materials with some type of DWR treatment applied to give a boost in weather resistance.
+Our experience with these jackets shows that DWR works well for repelling very light precipitation or for keeping dew from rubbing off and soaking in on chilly mornings.
+The Norvan SL, on the other hand, is made from a GORE-TEX Shakedry waterproof/breathable membrane that far exceeds the performance of the typical DWR-treated jacket.

-Even during a jog around Liberty Park in a rain/snow mix with a long sleeve polyester base layer and the Norvan SL over, we remained almost completely dry after two hours.
-This is contrary to some of the reviews we read online, which state the jacket leaks after ten minutes.
-It's possible that having a long sleeve polyester layer underneath keeps the jacket away from the skin, which, in turn, helps maintain the water-resistant qualities.
+Even during a jog around Salt Lake City in a mix of rain and snow with just a long sleeve polyester base layer and the Norvan SL over, we remained almost completely dry after two hours.
 The only notable weakness in the Norvan's GORE-TEX armor is the zipper, which does let a bit of moisture through.
-This level of protection is a significant boost compared to past jackets we have tested, making it well suited for days when the weather is uncertain and wearing an actual rain jacket would be too bulky and cumbersome.
+There is an extra half-inch layer of waterproof fabric behind the zipper intended to help fortify the protection in this area, but we found that water can still seep through in certain conditions.
+Some online reviews we've read share the same experience.
+However, this level of protection is a significant boost compared to other jackets in our lineup, making it well suited for days when the weather is uncertain and wearing an actual rain jacket would be too bulky and cumbersome.

-Despite the fantastic weather resistance of this shell, unless you are a real ultralight geek and are willing to experience some discomfort in a downpour, the Norvan isn't a replacement for a rain jacket.
-The main difference between light rain jackets and the Norvan is the zipper being a regular YKK style zip.
-Rain jackets are equipped with YKK Waterguard zippers that have a recognizable polyurethane tape on the outside, which keeps water from reaching the teeth of the zipper.
-However, if you're dead set on using an ultralight jacket as a rain layer in the backcountry, the Norvan SL is far superior to other running jacket options.
+Despite the fantastic weather protection that this shell provides, unless you are a real ultralight geek and are willing to experience some discomfort in a downpour, the Norvan probably isn't a replacement for an everyday rain jacket.
+The main difference between traditional heavier-duty rain jackets and the Norvan is the zipper.
+In contrast to the Norvan's traditional YKK zipper with a fabric strip behind it, heavier-duty rain jackets are equipped with YKK Waterguard zippers that have an integrated polyurethane tape on the outside to prevent water from even reaching the teeth of the zipper.
+While traditional rain jackets provide better weather protection, they also will likely suffer from poorer breathability and a heavier weight.

 Comfort and Mobility

-True to the Arc'teryx reputation, the Norvan SL offers a great range of motion and sleeves that are long enough to stay put even when performing activities that require a lot of movement.
-We found the Norvan SL to be superior when used as a biking layer as the sleeves don't ride up when reaching for the handlebars.
-Running with poles, which adds a significant amount of motion to ones arms, proved just as comfortable as without.
-Nearly the entire jacket is put together with taped seams as opposed to sewn.
-This gives the inside an incredibly smooth feel and eliminates the rubbing experienced while wearing jackets with chunky sewn seams.
+True to the Arc'teryx reputation, the Norvan SL provides a well-tailored performance fit with a great range of motion and sleeves that are long enough to stay put even when performing activities that require a lot of movement.
+The jacket provides consistent coverage and protection during other dynamic activities with variable body positions like biking, hiking with poles, and climbing.
+Nearly the entire jacket is put together with flat taped seams as opposed to sewn seams.
+This gives the inside an incredibly smooth feel and eliminates the potential rubbing one might experience with a jacket with chunkier sewn seams.

-At 4.6 ounces and able to pack into a pouch the size of a medium-sized apple, the Norvan SL is incredibly portable.
+At a measured 4.6 ounces in a men's size medium and able to pack into a small stuff sack about the size of a grapefruit, the Norvan SL is incredibly portable.
 What is most impressive about the lightweight and small packed size is the amount of weather protection the Norvan can dish out.
 While it's among the lightest jackets we tested, it is also significantly higher performing in inclement weather than any other contender.
 Weather protection like this typically comes with a significant weight penalty.

-While many running jackets have a pocket that doubles as a stuff sack, the Norvan SL has no pockets.
-Instead, it comes with a small detached pouch.
-It's just the right size to allow easy packing without leaving extra space, making it a tidy package for stowing in a running pack.
-The major downside of having a standalone stuff pouch is how easy it is to misplace it.
-If you're the type of person who excels at losing small objects, the stuff pouch is as good as gone.
+While many running jackets have a built-in pocket that doubles as a stuff sack, the Norvan SL has no pockets.
+Instead, it comes with a small detached stuff sack that's just the right size to allow easy packing without leaving extra space, making it a tidy package for stowing in a running pack.
+The major downside of having a standalone stuff sack is that it's easy to misplace without any way to carry it on the jacket itself.
+Keep this in mind if you're prone to losing small objects.

-The best weather resistance we have experienced in a running jacket coupled with lightweight and fantastic comfort, no wonder the Norvan SL is our Top Pick for Weather Resistance.
-It's hard to say much bad about this stellar jacket.
-Our biggest gripes are the detached and easily misplaced stuff pouch and the standard YKK zipper which, in our opinion, makes the jacket water resistant, not waterproof as it is marketed.
-While not perfect for every situation, the high level of weather resistance does make the Norvan a great companion when skies are grey and you're itching to move.
+With the best weather resistance in a running jacket coupled with an ultralight build and fantastic comfort, it's no wonder the Norvan SL is our Top Pick for Wet Weather.
+The only drawbacks are the detached and easily misplaced stuff sack, and the standard YKK zipper which is a weak point in an otherwise waterproof jacket.
+While not perfect for every situation, the high level of weather protection makes the Norvan a great companion when skies are grey, and you're itching to move.